 - NAID conducts ‘surprise’ audits of its members to ensure compliance

-These benefits are just the beginning, but ultimately, the greatest benefit is passed on to the client in the form of peace of mind knowing that their needs are met by a company that meets superior standards and practices in the industry.
-RMS is a NAID AAA-certified team, and you can get these benefits and more from our services.
+These benefits are just the beginning, the greatest benefit is passed on to the client in the form of peace of mind knowing that their needs are met by a company that meets superior standards and practices in the industry.
+RMS is a NAID AAA-certified team.
+Avail these benefits and more from our services.

 Part of the certification is remaining in compliance with current laws on the books in regard to privacy, proper destruction of sensitive data, and following proper procedure.
 We have a host of laws at both the state and federal level with which we must comply.
 Our compliance with these laws means your compliance with these laws.
 We take compliance with these laws with a great deal of gravity, as we know you would expect no less from us.